IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/02_metadata-global-attributes.md

   (Recommended) This attribute stores the title of the web site holding on-line data available at PI or CoI web sites.
 This attribute is used in conjunction with "LINK_TEXT" and "HTTP_LINK."
 There can be up to 5 entries for each - there MUST be a corresponding entry of "LINK_TEXT" and "HTTP_LINK" for each "LINK_TITLE" entry.
 CDAWeb will then link to the URL given by "HTTP_LINK" using the "LINK_TITLE" and the description in "LINK_TEXT," on the CDAWeb Data Explorer page.
 For example:

--"LINK_TEXT" = 3-sec MGF magnetic field 1 Sep 1993 through 30 Sep 2015 available at
+- "LINK_TEXT" = 3-sec MGF magnetic field 1 Sep 1993 through 30 Sep 2015 available at

--"LINK_TITLE" = ISAS DARTS
+- "LINK_TITLE" = ISAS DARTS

--"HTTP_LINK" = https://www.darts.isas.jaxa.jp/stp/geotail/ will give the following link:
+- "HTTP_LINK" = https://www.darts.isas.jaxa.jp/stp/geotail/ will give the following link:

 3-sec MGF magnetic field 1 Sep 1993 through 30 Sep 2015 available at [ISAS DARTS](https://www.darts.isas.jaxa.jp/stp/geotail/)